10 Best Things To Do In London, United Kingdom

 Make sure the sky is clear on the day you are planning to take a ride and enjoy the magnificent city right under you.
 The Ferris wheel is the tallest in Europe (135 meters up high), and a ride in one of its 32 see-through pods takes about 30 minutes.
 The view is amazing, and it’s a great time to guess which of London’s landmarks you can point at from up there.
 You can buy skip-the-line tickets through this link.

 Connect With History At The Tower Of London And Tower Bridge

-The Tower of London is my favorite site in London because it takes you on a journey to the past.
+The Tower of London is one of the famous historical buildings in London my favorite site in the city because it takes you on a journey to the past.
 Built almost 1000 years ago, this is where you get to see all the history of the British kingdom.
 All that you have learned about England in school or saw on TV come to life here.
 From the Yeoman Warders (also known as the Beefeaters) who guard the tower in their fancy uniform; to the Royal Armories, where you can see Henry VIII’s real armor; to the Crown Jewels, with the legendary Koh-i-Noor diamond on the Queen Mother’s crown.
 This place is fascinating and interesting for everyone.

 Cross the Millennium Bridge

 Interesting facts about the Millennium bridge:

 1. It was opened in the year 2000 and then closed for maintenance and re-opened in 2002.

 2. It is the first bridge to be built above the Thames in 100 years

 3. Despite its young age, it is already a film star, appearing in Guardians of the Galaxy, Harry Potter, and others.